Ontario New Democratic Party: Official Opposition under Stephen Lewis

 Stephen Lewis took over the party's leadership in 1970, and the NDP's popularity continued to grow.
 With the 1975 provincial election, the governing Progressive Conservative party was reduced to a minority government for the first time in thirty years.
 The charismatic and dynamic Lewis ran a strong election campaign that forced the Tories to promise to implement the NDP's rent control policies.
 The NDP overtook the Liberals to become the Official Opposition with 38 seats and 29% of the vote.
 However, the Tories retained power as a minority government.

-Hopes were high that the NDP was on the verge of taking power, but in the 1977 provincial election, the Tories under Bill Davis again won a minority government.
-The NDP lost five seats, and slipped into third place behind the Ontario Liberal Party.
+Hopes were high that the NDP was on the verge of taking power.
+However, in the 1977 provincial election, the Tories under Bill Davis again won a minority government.
+The NDP lost five seats; they also slipped into third place behind the Ontario Liberal Party.
 A frustrated Lewis resigned shortly afterwards.

-Third party status under Michael Cassidy
+Third-party status under Michael Cassidy

 Michael Cassidy was elected leader, but being the most left-wing of the three leadership candidates, he was not fully trusted by the party establishment.
 Cassidy's policy advisor in the leadership campaign was James Laxer, a former leader of The Waffle NDP faction which Lewis had expelled from the party in 1972.
 Some members of the NDP caucus considered Cassidy's election as a serious mistake, and encouraged him to resign before contesting an election.
 Cassidy ignored this advice, and remained as leader.
 The NDP declined further in the 1981 provincial election and Cassidy stepped down.

 The party's fortunes turned around under the leadership of Bob Rae.
 The NDP captured two by-elections at the cost of the Liberals.
 In late 1984, polls showed Rae's NDP ahead of the David Peterson-led Liberals.